shai-baranes/MISC/README.md

  - pip freeze > requirements.txt		# get snapshot of all currently installed python packages along with dependencies
  - pip show package_name				# getting the specific version of the currently installed package
  - pip install -r requirements.txt      # to be later installed by someone else or other env
- - python -m venv .venv					# the convention for naming your virtual environment
+ - python -m venv .venv					# the convention for naming your virtual environment (not needed when using the 'uv' framework)

- -
+## Extras
+ - [Current Working Directory] in python runtime: import os; os.getcwd() # helps to see what python environment (or .venv) you're in...
+ - [Sublime] search excluding folders: add '-' (minus sign) and folders to be exluded under 'Where', e.g. -*/venv/, -*/myvenv/, -*/.env/,
+ - python -m notebook (open python notebook from the local repository)
+ - sns.scatterplot.__doc__ (adding doc helps in getting the docstring of a function)
+ - import inspect; inspect.signature(sns.scatterplot)   --> (this bring the function signature and we see their agrs and their defaults)

 ## My most useful GIT commands: